danishali98/Digit-Recognizer-AI/README.md

 # Digit Recognizer - Artificial Intelligence

 The repositiory contains different folders for different training scripts.
 Each of the trained models performed differently and has different success rate.
+These include:
+  1. kNN (k Neareast Neighbors)
+  2. FFNN (Feed Forward Neural Network)
+  3. SVM using HOG (Support Vector Machines using Histogram of Oriented Gradients features)

 The dataset for the models is MNIST dataset which is a huge dataset containing a handsome amount of records.
 The images of characters are converted to pixels with their intensity ranging from 0-255.